by Carolyn Thomas ♥ @HeartSisters

-“This concept of burden of treatment relates to the distress (including suffering, interruption, inconvenience) caused by treatment-associated demands for time, attention, and work.
-We know very little about it, but our international team is working toward clarity in this area.”
+“This concept of burden of treatment relates to the distress (including suffering, interruption, inconvenience) caused by treatment-associated demands for time, attention, and work.”

 Far more problematic for our doctors is the exact opposite of this type of occasional ooops-I-forgot rationale: what’s been identified as mindful non-adherence.